Dodol: Sri Lanka

 In Sri Lanka, dodol is known as kalu dodol.
 It is traditionally prepared using rice flour, coconut milk and palm sugar or jaggery.
 Unlike other regional varieties that commonly use glutinous rice flour, Sri Lankan recipes typically use flour from local rice varieties with lower gluten content.
 The dish is often sweetened with jaggery derived from the foxtail palm (kithul), which imparts a darker colour and a characteristic smoky flavour.

 India

 In Goa, dodol is made using rice flour, coconut milk and jaggery or palm sugar, with ghee added for richness.
 The sweet is often flavoured with cardamom and garnished with cashews.
 This preparation produces a sticky, chewy confection similar in texture to other Southeast Asian and South Asian varieties of dodol, while reflecting local Goan ingredients and culinary preferences.

 In culture

-In colloquial Indonesian, dodol can also be used as a slang term for the word 'bodoh' to refer a person as being 'stupid' or 'illogical'.
+In colloquial Indonesian, dodol can also be used as a slang term for the word 'bodoh' to refer to a person as being 'stupid' or 'illogical'.
 It is impolite to refer a person as dodol.